 This trope can be Truth in Television, with multiple factors contributing to this phenomenon, including the ones just mentioned above.

 Compare Birthday Hater, when someone holds negative feelings towards one's birthday; The Grinch, when the disdain is aimed at Christmas, and Crappy Holidays, for holidays in general being miserable.
-See also Valentine's Day Episode, where this trope may show up, and Anti-Love Song, a musical trope with similar sentiments.
+See also Valentine's Day Episode, where this trope may show up, Anti-Love Song, a musical trope with similar sentiments, and Valentine's Day Violence, when the vitriol for the holiday potentially becomes more intense.

 - Valentine's Day: Kara organizes an "I hate Valentine's Day" party, where she meets a sports reporter, Kelvin, who has similar sentiments towards the titular holiday.